google-marketing-solutions/crmint/README.md

 and schedule data pipelines consisting of data transfer and data processing jobs.

+> This README is for building and extending CRMint as a developer.
+For guidance
+> on using CRMint, refer to the [User documentation](https://google.github.io/crmint)

 CRMint is a [Google App Engine](https://cloud.google.com/appengine/) application written in Python for [Google App Engine Python Standard Environment](https://cloud.google.com/appengine/docs/standard/python/).
 CRMint